 Today, the Bachelor of Laws LLB is one of the most common and competitive around the world, providing a gateway for aspiring solicitors and barristers to enter the legal profession.
 Plus, some LLB programmes offer an opportunity for students to study law overseas and learn about international legal systems.

 You can study an LLB in several ways.
 You can opt for a four year course, for example, that offers the option to study abroad for a year.
-Some of these may also include the option to study another legal system.
+Some of these may also include the option to study another legal system – such as EU Law.
 You may also want to consider a combined degree, such as Law and Politics.
 If you are concerned about lower attainment, a number of higher education institutions offer degrees with a foundation year.

 An LLB Law Degree covers seven compulsory core modules, which form the basic requirements for a qualifying law degree in England and Wales.
 As part of your LLB, you can supplement any of the seven core areas of study with a variety of optional modules.

 The course itself will require extensive reading, giving you the ability to analyse and refer to various texts, which is a crucial skill for studying an LLB.
 At most universities, you will be required to write a law dissertation in your final year.